 The welcoming sign of Albergue Peregrinos de Caminha

-As we’ve walked into the albergue, the staff started to sing “Happy Birthday” … I was quite confused for a moment as why they were singing this, but then we’ve learned the Albergue Peregrinos de Caminha are celebrating their 6th birthday today 😊.
+As we walked into the albergue, the staff started to sing “Happy Birthday” … I was a bit confused for a moment as why they were singing this, but then we were informed that Albergue Peregrinos de Caminha are celebrating their 6th birthday today 😊.

-We are sleeping real “Camino style” tonight … several bunk beds in one dorm and at night time (surprisingly) all the beds were taken.
-We had no idea where they all came from, because we have hardly seen any pilgrims on our journey thus far.
+We are sleeping real “Camino style” tonight … several bunk beds in one dorm and towards the evening (surprisingly) all the beds were taken.
+We had no idea where everybody came from, because we have hardly saw any pilgrims on our journey thus far.

 The ladies’ bathroom was a challenge for a conservative South African like me … open showers … but I was first and the only one there at the time (it was a quick shower!)

-After we’ve had the “birthday meal”, the owners of the albergue invited us for coffee at the café next to the albergue.
+After we enjoyed the “birthday meal”, the owners of the albergue invited us for coffee at the café next to the albergue.
 They treated us like family whom they have not seen for a long time – the Camino spirit was truly well and alive here in Caminha!
-Afterwards, they invited us back to the communal area of the albergue, where they served us some of the birthday cake.
+Afterwards, they invited us back to the communal area of the albergue, where they served us the birthday cake.

 The birthday cake of Albergue Peregrinos de Caminha, celebrating their 6th birthday

-After such a hard day on the Camino, the warm reception we’ve received from this albergue’s staff, made us forget just how difficult we’ve found today’s (unexpected) long stage.
+After such a hard day on the Camino, the warm reception we received from this albergue’s staff, made us forget just how difficult we found today’s (unexpected) long stage.

-And yes, this is then how we’ve walked almost 10km more than what we were supposed to do … a day I will never forget 🤗.
+And yes, this is then how we walked almost 10km more than what we were supposed to do … a day I will never forget 🤗.

 Click here for Day 20 …